NathanCheshire/JRoboHash/README.md

 `maven { url 'https://jitpack.io' }`

-Then add the following to your dependencies: `implementation 'com.github.nathancheshire.jrobohash:COMMIT_HASH'`.
+Then add the following to your dependencies: `implementation 'com.github.nathancheshire.jrobohash:COMMIT_HASH_OR_RELEASE'`.

-The `COMMIT_HASH` may vary depending on the targeted version (commit SHA) of JRoboHash you would like to use.
+The `COMMIT_HASH_OR_RELEASE` may vary depending on the targeted version (commit SHA, or release) of JRoboHash you would like to use.

+For example, both `implementation 'com.github.nathancheshire.jrobohash:v1.0.0'` and `implementation 'com.github.nathancheshire.jrobohash:e755c39'` would result in the same artifact.

 ## API Support